Russian strikes hit western Ukraine as offensive widens

 Russian President Vladimir Putin approved bringing in “volunteer” fighters and told his defense minister to help them “move to the combat zone.”
 Kremlin spokesman Dmitry Peskov confirmed the “volunteers” include fighters from Syria.

-Defense Minister Sergei Shoigu said Russia knew of “more than 16,000 applications” from countries in the Middle East, many of them from people he said had helped Russia against the Islamic State group, according to a Kremlin transcript.
+Defense Minister Sergei Shoigu said Russia knew of “more than 16,000 applications” from Middle East countries, many of them from people he said had helped Russia against the Islamic State group, according to a Kremlin transcript.

-Since 2015, Russian forces have backed Syrian President Assad against various groups opposed to his rule, including Islamic State.
-Opposition activists in Syria have also reported Russian recruitment efforts in the country for the Ukraine war.
+Since 2015, Russian forces have backed Syrian President Bashar Assad against various groups opposed to his rule, including Islamic State.
+Opposition activists in Syria have also reported Russian recruitment efforts for the Ukraine war.
 But they estimate the number of volunteers so far is in the hundreds or a few thousand.

 Meanwhile, the offensive on Ukrainian cities has expanded.